OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 Many application’s business processes allow users to upload data to them.
 Although input validation is a widely understood for text-based input fields, it is more complicated to implement when files are accepted.
 Although many sites implement simple restrictions based on a list of permitted (or blocked) extensions, this is not sufficient to prevent attackers from uploading legitimate file types that have malicious contents.

-Vulnerabilities related to the uploading of malicious files is unique in that these “malicious” files can easily be rejected through including business logic that will scan files during the upload process and reject those perceived as malicious.
+Vulnerabilities related to the uploading of malicious files is unique in that these "malicious" files can easily be rejected through including business logic that will scan files during the upload process and reject those perceived as malicious.
 Additionally, this is different from uploading unexpected files in that while the file type may be accepted the file may still be malicious to the system.

-Finally, “malicious” means different things to different systems, for example malicious files that may exploit SQL server vulnerabilities may not be considered a “malicious” to a main frame flat file environment.
+Finally, "malicious" means different things to different systems, for example malicious files that may exploit SQL server vulnerabilities may not be considered a "malicious" to a main frame flat file environment.

 The application may allow the upload of malicious files that include exploits or shellcode without submitting them to malicious file scanning.
 Malicious files could be detected and stopped at various points of the application architecture such as: IPS/IDS, application server anti-virus software or anti-virus scanning by application as files are uploaded (perhaps offloading the scanning using SCAP).